-What is even more striking about these results is that they emerge across a range of different domains and languages: some studies, like Scholes (1966), Daland et al. (2011), and Jarosz & Rysling (2017) focus only on onsets, while the others look at whole word forms.
-In some the stimuli are presented orthographically, in others auditorily, and in others both.
-In all cases, relative positional models that encode information about word edges, but no other absolute position information, best predict native speaker judgements.
+What is even more striking about these results is that they emerge across a range of different domains and languages: some studies, like Scholes (1966), Daland et al. (2011), and Jarosz and Rysling (2017), focus only on onsets, while the others look at whole word forms.
+In some, the stimuli are presented orthographically, in others auditorily, and in others, both.
+In all cases, relative positional models that encode information about word edges, but no other absolute position information, best predict native speaker judgments.

 Why should it be the case that relative positional models do better?
 There are several possible reasons.
-First, as mentioned earlier in Section 2.1, absolute positional models have issues with data sparsity which make it difficult for them to assign accurate scores to long words: estimates for later positions will necessarily be based on less data than for earlier positions, because there are fewer words with material in those positions.
+First, as mentioned earlier in Sect.
+"The Phonotactic Probability Calculator", absolute positional models have issues with data sparsity which make it difficult for them to assign accurate scores to long words: estimates for later positions will necessarily be based on less data than for earlier positions, because there are fewer words with material in those positions.
 Thus, we might expect scores assigned to longer words to be less useful in predicting human behavior.
-However, the maximum length of test words in the eight studies we looked at was 7 segments, and even in published results on monosyllabic nonce words with fewer segments or onsets alone (Albright and Hayes 2003, Scholes 1965, Jarosz and Riesling 2017), relative positional models outperformed absolute positional ones.
+However, the maximum length of test words in the eight studies we looked at was seven segments, and even in published results on monosyllabic nonce words with fewer segments or onsets alone (Albright & Hayes, 2003; Scholes, 1966; Jarosz & Riesling, 2017), relative positional models outperformed absolute positional ones.

-Second, the relative positional metrics can capture phonotactic constraints that target both word-initial and word-final material, which are often important positions in terms of phonotactic constraints (e.g. Beckman 1997, Lombardi 1999) and an important source of information in word segmentation and allophonic learning for adults (e.g., Endress, Nespor & Mehler, 2009; Skoruppa, Nevins, Gillard & Rosen, 2015; Newman, Sawusch & Wunnenberg, 2011) and for infants (e.g., Jusczyk, Hohne, Bauman, 1999; Katsuda & Sundara, 2024).
-In native Turkish words, for example, /r/ can never begin a word and words cannot end in voiced stops or affricates.
-The relative positional models can encode these restrictions with the use of boundary symbols: such a model trained on Turkish would assign a low probability to the sequences '#r' and 'b#', where # is a word boundary, reflecting the prohibition on word-initial /r/ and word-final voiced stops.
-Although the absolute positional models can encode word initial constraints, since the position of the final element in a word depends on its length.
-An absolute positional model struggles to encode restrictions like Turkish's ban on final voiced stops: a [b] in the third position could have a high probability if a word is of length five (as in [babam] 'my father'), but a low probability if it is of length three.
+Second, the relative positional metrics can capture phonotactic constraints that target both word-initial and wordfinal material, which are often important positions in terms of phonotactic constraints (e.g., Beckman, 1997; Lombardi, 1999) and an important source of information in word segmentation and allophonic learning for adults (e.g., Endress et al., 2009; Newman et al., 2011; Skoruppa et al., 2015) and for infants (e.g., Jusczyk et al., 1999; Katsuda & Sundara, 2024).
+In native Turkish words, for example, /r/ can never begin a word, and words cannot end in voiced stops or affricates.
+The relative positional models can encode these restrictions with the use of boundary symbols: such a model trained on Turkish would assign a low probability to the sequences /#r/ and /b#/, where # is a word boundary, reflecting the prohibition on word-initial /r/ and word-final voiced stops.
+Although the absolute positional models can encode word-initial constraints, since every occurrence of a sound in position 1 is a word-initial occurrence, they cannot encode word-final constraints, as the position of the final element in a word depends on its length.
+An absolute positional model struggles to encode restrictions like Turkish's ban on final voiced stops: a /b/ in the third position could have a high probability if a word is of length five (as in /babam/ "my father"), but a low probability if it is of length three.

-Finally, in addition to these factors, it may simply be the case that relative positional models correspond better to human cognitive processes than absolute positional ones do, either because humans do not take absolute position into account, because they compute conditional rather than joint probabilities, because they are biased to prefer shorter words (e.g. Goldwater et al. 2009, Johnson et al. 2015), or some combination of these.
+Finally, in addition to these factors, it may simply be the case that relative positional models correspond better to human cognitive processes than absolute positional ones do, because humans do not take absolute position into account, because they compute conditional rather than joint probabilities, because they are biased to prefer shorter words (e.g., Goldwater et al., 2009; Johnson et al., 2015), or some combination of these.
 A more detailed investigation using tools such as the UCIPC will be useful in teasing these factors apart.